charis16/charis16/README.md

 # Hi 👋, I'm Charis!

-I'm a **Full Stack Developer** passionate about building clean, scalable web applications.
+I’m a **Full Stack Developer** who enjoys building robust and maintainable web applications from scratch.
+With hands-on experience in frontend frameworks like React and Vue, and backend tools like Laravel, Node.js, and Go, I strive to deliver seamless user experiences and solid backend infrastructure.
+I’m passionate about clean code, developer experience, and continuous learning.

 ---